 The one consistent part of quarantine is attempting to take advantage of the brighter parts of the day.
 I am still allowed to get out of the house once a day, and I certainly could live in a worse neighborhood.
 There beautiful old buildings, cats to pet, excessive citrus trees – all set to the backdrop of the Kyrenia mountain range.
 Cyprus is also notorious for having pretty sunsets, and my walks and runs have not been disappointing.

-My schedule has also made room to accommodate baking, which I have done at an unprecedented rate.
+… which I have done at an unprecedented rate.
 Since quarantine has started, I’ve learned how to make all sorts of American treats that I had never attempted before.
 Perhaps the biggest accomplishment of the quarantine is that I have made cookies that I prefer over normal chocolate chip cookies.
 After years of making chewy chocolate chip cookies, I have discovered a shortbread-chocolate chip cookie hybrid that disappears faster than any baked good in the house.

-I’m not a person who can claim to be an expert at coping well with quarantine.
 I have learned, though, that prioritizing your mental health is important.
 Try to take ahold the things that help you cope, whether it be baking, writing, or getting to go outside (if it is possible in your situation).
 I’ve found it helps to figure out what I can do, and then try and accomplish that, rather than have unrealistic expectations about what can be achieved during this time.
 You don’t need to be in the worst of situations to still find these difficult and frustrating.

 Cyprus is now starting on a downward trend for case numbers, so it feels as if the light at the end of the tunnel is visible.
 There is a good possibility that part of the summer I can spend frequenting my favorite bars and cafes in Nicosia, and maybe even be a bit productive.